-- Tell the perpetrator that their behavior is unacceptable — silence implies that the abuse is tolerated.
+- Tell the perpetrator that their behavior is unacceptable — silence implies acceptance.

-- Clearly communicate how they would like to be treated instead of assuming the perpetrator already knows.
+- Clearly communicate how you would like to be treated.

-- Carefully document every detail of the encounter.
+- Carefully document every detail of each instance of bullying.

-- Follow the chain of command to register a complaint with a third-party organization, such as the Occupational Safety and Health Administration.
+- Follow the chain of command to register a complaint internally and then with a third-party organization, such as the Occupational Safety and Health Administration.

-While supporting nurses who report abuse is important, leaders must take their efforts one step further to create a positive, healthy workplace culture that prevents lateral violence from occurring in the first place.
-This can be accomplished through:
+Supporting nurses when they report abuse is important.
+But leaders must take their efforts one step further to create a positive, healthy workplace culture that prevents lateral violence from occurring in the first place.
+To do this, organizations should:

-Zero-tolerance policies for workplace hostility outline clear expectations for employee behavior, as well as the consequences for those who fail to meet these expectations.
-Having robust zero-tolerance policies in place also empowers employees to speak up without fear of retribution.
+Zero-tolerance policies for workplace hostility outline clear expectations for employee behavior.
+They also clearly outline the consequences for those who fail to meet these expectations.
+Having strong zero-tolerance policies in place also empowers employees to speak up without fear of retribution.

 Managers and other leaders must commit to enforcing zero-tolerance policies and modeling positive workplace behavior.
-When leaders model positive behaviors, they are signaling to all members of their team that lateral violence is not tolerated.
+When leaders model positive behaviors, they signal to everyone that the organization does not tolerate lateral violence.

-Organizations can use behavioral and situational assessments to help determine the root cause of violence in their workplace.
-This information helps leaders create a more comprehensive framework for addressing lateral violence where it starts — such as within specific teams, departments, or roles.
+Organizations can use behavioral and situational assessments to help determine the root cause of violence in the workplace.
+This data can helps leaders create a more comprehensive framework for addressing lateral violence where it starts — such as within specific teams, departments, or roles.

 Effectively confronting lateral violence takes courage and tact.
-Through conflict resolution training, healthcare leaders empower their nurses with the skills to address and manage workplace violence.
+By providing conflict resolution training, healthcare leaders empower their nurses with the characteristics and skills they need to address and manage workplace violence.

-It’s important for all nurses (but especially new ones) to have a firm grasp on the signs of lateral violence.
-Training materials can help nurses better understand the differences between acceptable and unacceptable behavior and encourage them to report cases of abuse.
+It’s important for all nurses (and especially new ones) to have a firm grasp of the signs of lateral violence.
+Training materials can help nurses better idenitfy unacceptable behavior and encourage them to report cases of abuse.

-Nurses who feel that they are truly part of a team are less likely to engage in lateral violence.
-By emphasizing the importance of support networks and creating time and space for team building, organizations can help foster positive interpersonal behaviors among their staff.
+Nurses who feel that they are part of a strong team are less likely to engage in lateral violence.
+Develop strong nurse leaders, emphasize the importance of support networks and create time and space for team-building.
+By doing so, organizations can help foster positive interpersonal relations among their staff.

-Successfully reducing lateral violence in nursing requires an intentional culture shift, one in which employees at every level of an organization — from new hires to seasoned nurse administrators — must actively participate.
-Only when healthcare teams work together, learning how to identify, address, and mitigate lateral violence, will lasting change occur.
+Successfully reducing lateral violence in nursing requires an intentional culture shift.
+Employees at every level of an organization — from new hires to senior nurse administrators — must actively participate.
+Only when healthcare teams work together to learn how to identify, address, and mitigate lateral violence will lasting change occur.